Kagethelephant/dotfiles/README.md

     - If you are installing on the entire partition you can just use the "best effort install"
     - If you are doing a dual boot you should create a new partition before starting install that you want to use for Arch
         - create a `/boot` partition that is 1GB `fat32` and a `/` partition in `ext4` format
-    - Make sure to create a user with superuser access and opt for "Network Manager" for the network interface
+    - Make sure you chose these options
+        - Network Manager (under Network configuration)
+        - PulseAudio (under Audio)
+        - i3-wm and ly greeter (under Profile)
-- Reboot and remove the installation media and boot into the arch install. (boot into shell so you can actually see on the surface pro)
+- Finish install, Reboot and remove the installation media to boot into the Arch. (if you have a high res display, login to shell. i3 will be too small to read)
 - Connect to internet with network manager
     - `sudo systemctl enable NetworkManager.service` and `sudo systemctl start NetworkManager.service` to make sure nmcli is active
     - `nmcli radio wifi on` to turn on wifi. `nmcli device wifi list` to show networks. `sudo nmcli device wifi connect <network-ssid> password <password>` to connect